AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

 </div>

-## Acknowledgments
+## Acknowledgements

-- Thanks to Kaggle for the dataset and the brilliant interface it provided to execute our code.
+- Thanks to Kaggle and the APTOS dataset providers.
-- Thanks to Keras Libraries for providing us with the most flexible and robust CNN layers to build our models.
+- Thanks to the Keras/TensorFlow ecosystem for the deep learning framework.
-- And special thanks to the coding community at Stack Overflow for having almost all the solutions for the errors we faced.
+- Thanks to the open-source community resources (e.g., Stack Overflow) for troubleshooting.